yidong72/reasoning-gym/README.md

 - `SentenceReorderingDataset`: Reorder sentence after words in it have been randomly shuffled
 - `SpellBackwardDataset`: Spell individual words backward (e.g. "sun" -> "nus")
 - `WordSequenceReversalDataset`: Reverse word order in text spans
+- `WordLadderDataset`: Generate word ladder puzzles where one word is transformed into another by changing one letter at a time

 ### <small>Cognition Tasks</small>